 December 31,

-2019 2018
+2020 2019

 Senior Notes due 2026 420,000 420,000

+Less: Bond repurchases (7,660) -

-Total long-term debt 420,000 420,000
+Total long-term debt 412,340 420,000

-Less: Unamortized issuance costs (7,338) (8,219)
+Less: Unamortized issuance costs (6,286) (7,338)

-412,662 411,781
+406,054 412,662

 On August 3, 2016, the Group completed the issuance of debt securities (the Senior Notes) at an aggregate face amount of \$420 million with maturity date on August 15, 2026.
-The Senior Notes bear interest at a rate of 5.625% per annum, payable semi-annually in arrears on each February 15 and August 15 commencing on February 15, 2017.
+The Senior Notes bear interest at a rate of 5.625% per annum, payable semiannually in arrears on each February 15 and August 15 commencing on February 15, 2017.
 The Senior Notes are redeemable, in whole or in part, at the option of the Group, at any time on or after August 15, 2021.
-The indebtedness evidenced by the Senior Notes constitutes a general unsecured senior obligation of FAGE International S.A. and ranks pari passu in right of payment with all other senior indebtedness of FAGE International S.A.
+During 2020, the Group consummated open market repurchases and cancellations of its bonds totaling \$7,660, reducing the amount of outstanding debt securities (the Senior Notes) to an aggregate face amount of \$412,340.
+The repurchases resulted in a loss of \$353 included in other expenses in the accompanying consolidated statement of profit or loss.
+The indebtedness evidenced by the Senior Notes constitutes a general unsecured senior obligation of FAGE International and ranks pari passu in right of payment with all other senior indebtedness and ranks senior in right of payment to all subordinated indebtedness of FAGE International.

-The Senior Notes Indenture contains certain covenants that, among other things, limit the type and amount of additional indebtedness that may be incurred by FAGE International S.A. and its subsidiaries and impose certain limitations on investments, loans and advances, sales or transfers of assets, liens, dividends and other payments, the ability of FAGE International S.A. and its subsidiaries to enter into sale-leaseback transactions, certain transactions with affiliates and certain mergers.
-The Group was in compliance with the terms of the Senior Notes Indenture as of December 31, 2019.
+The Senior Notes Indenture contains certain covenants that, among other things, limit the type and amount of additional indebtedness that may be incurred by FAGE International and its subsidiaries and impose certain limitations on investments, loans and advances, sales or transfers of assets, liens, dividends and other payments, the ability of FAGE International and its subsidiaries to enter into sale-leaseback transactions, certain transactions with affiliates and certain mergers.
+The Group was in compliance with the terms of the Senior Notes Indenture as of December 31, 2020.

-Finance expenses on the Group's interest-bearing loans and borrowings for the years ended December 31, 2019 and 2018, amounted to \$24,507 and \$24,457, respectively, and are included in financial expenses in the accompanying consolidated statements of profit or loss (Note 6).
+Finance expenses on the Group's interest-bearing loans and borrowings for the years ended December 31, 2020 and 2019, amounted to \$24,543 and \$24,507, respectively, and are included in financial expenses in the accompanying consolidated statements of profit or loss (Note 6).

-The annual principal payments required to be made on all loans subsequent to December 31, 2019 and 2018, are as follows:
+The annual principal payments required to be made on all loans subsequent to December 31, 2020 and 2019, are as follows: